Episode 115

 Deborah Maragopolous: After three to six months, usually they become less sensitive to things they thought they were sensitive to.
 Right.
 As their hypothalamus gets into better balance.
 And then they'll also add the sacred seven amino acids.
 And I call it that because the amino acids came in the first seven nights, and then the rest of the stuff came.

 Deborah Maragopolous: So those amino acids came in first.
-[Page//00:29:00] They'll, they'll oftentimes add those, the sacred seven amino acids. back into genesis gold.
+[00:29:00] They'll, they'll oftentimes add those, the sacred seven amino acids. back into genesis gold.
 So add an extra if they're exceptionally ill or they have very, you know, incredible symptoms.
 So anybody who's like weaning off antidepressants or major immune modulation medication, or they'll actually need more hypothalamic support, you know, severe hot flashes, severe insomnia, severe anxiety, things like that.

 Deborah Maragopolous: They'll need a little bit more, but that's usually not forever.